Trending Topics

 5. Keep your social media nose clean

 If you use Facebook or other social media platforms, be mindful of what you post, repost, comment on and like.
 Expect all potential employers to scan your social media presence.
 If there are embarrassing, immature, risqué or otherwise inappropriate posts on your pages, remove them.
 Ask your friends to remove any such posts involving you from their pages.
-In some cases, it makes sense to close out your accounts.
+In some cases, it might make sense to close your accounts.

 6. Prove your fiscal responsibility